xg590/IoT/Xbox_One_S_Controller/README.md

-## Use Xbox One S Wireless Controller as Input Device
+## Use Xbox One S Wireless Controller as Input Device on Linux
 ### Preparation
 1) Disable ERTM (Enhanced Re-Transmission Mode)
 ```